U.S. Route 13: Delaware

 US 13 runs through the entire north–south length of Delaware.
 It enters the state in Delmar and runs through western Sussex County, intersecting the western terminus of US 9 in Laurel and passing through the city of Seaford.
-It continues into Kent County and heads north towards the state capital of Dover.
+It continues into Kent County and heads north toward the state capital of Dover.
 US 13 forms the commercial district of the city of Dover.
-Between Dover and Wilmington in New Castle County, US 13 is paralleled by the Delaware Route 1 freeway, portions of which are a toll road.
+Between Dover and Wilmington in New Castle County, US 13 is paralleled by the Delaware Route 1 (DE 1) freeway, portions of which are a toll road.
 It crosses the Chesapeake & Delaware Canal on the St. Georges Bridge.
-US 13 continues towards Wilmington, sharing a concurrency with US 40 in the New Castle area.
-It bypasses the heart of Wilmington to the east, with US 13 Business passing through the downtown area.
+US 13 continues toward Wilmington, sharing a concurrency with US 40 in the New Castle area.
+It bypasses the heart of Wilmington to the east, with US 13 Bus. passing through the downtown area.
 US 13 parallels I-495 between Wilmington and the Pennsylvania border.

 Pennsylvania

-Upon entering the Commonwealth of Pennsylvania from Delaware, US 13 runs along the banks of the Delaware River parallel to I-95 through Delaware County.
+Upon entering the commonwealth of Pennsylvania from Delaware, US 13 runs along the banks of the Delaware River parallel to I-95 through Delaware County.
 It then runs a southwest to northeast path through the city of Philadelphia.
 It traverses West Philadelphia on many one-way pairs and then passes by the Philadelphia Zoo.
-US 13 then runs through North Philadelphia and Northeast Philadelphia by following Hunting Park Avenue, the Roosevelt Boulevard (which is also US 1), and Frankford Avenue, where it crosses the Pennypack Creek on the oldest bridge in the United States.
-US 13 then enters Bucks County, again closely following I-95, the Delaware River and US 1.
+US 13 then runs through North Philadelphia and Northeast Philadelphia by following Hunting Park Avenue, the Roosevelt Boulevard (which is also US 1), and Frankford Avenue, where it crosses Pennypack Creek on the oldest bridge in the U.S. US 13 then enters Bucks County, again closely following I-95, the Delaware River and US 1.
 US 13 ends after an interchange with US 1 near Morrisville in Falls Township.
 The road continues north toward Yardley as Pine Grove Road.

 History

-The original 1925 U.S. highway plan, which never came to fruition, had provision for a US 13 in North Carolina.
+The original 1925 U.S. Highway plan, which never came to fruition, had provision for a US 13 in North Carolina.
 It would have started in Wilmington and run at least as far north as Elizabeth City, following what would become US 17.
 Although US 13 was signed in most northern states by the late 1920s, it would not reach North Carolina until the early 1950s.

-The route was proposed as one of the first four-laned highways in the United States of America to Pierre S. du Pont by John J. Raskob so as to run from Wilmington, Delaware, to the state capital, Dover.
-Du Pont wanted a two-laned highway—the standard at the time, but Raskob suggested that with the growth and development of northern Delaware, there would be a future need for a four-laned one.
+The route was proposed as one of the first four-lane highways in the U.S. to Pierre S. du Pont by John J. Raskob so as to run from Wilmington, Delaware, to the state capital, Dover.
+Du Pont wanted a two-lane highway—the standard at the time, but Raskob suggested that with the growth and development of northern Delaware, there would be a future need for a four-lane one.
 Du Pont agreed and, to honor Raskob for his insight, sought to name the route after him.
 However, Raskob declined.